 “And why are they called the Seven?
 Do you mean they’re like the Seven Deadly Sins or something?”

 Teres had clearly been thinking the same thing, but the look she gave Trey reminded him that not everything was a manga.
 Orthenon looked perplexed.

 “Seven Deadly…?
 No. No names.
 Just the Seven.
 There was no history of them before Flos named the first four.
 And then he slowly added to their ranks.
-The number has no meaning; if there were another worthy of it, we would have been eight.
-As it stands, we might as well call ourselves the Five.”
+The number has no meaning; if there were another worthy of it, they would have been eight.
+As it stands, they might as well call themselves the Five.”

 “Two of the Seven are dead.
 They perished before our King went into his slumber.
 And two more have yet to return.
 Amerys, the Calm Flower of the Battlefield and Drevish, the Architect.”

 “Why do they have those titles?
 I mean, sorry, what do they mean?”

 Orthenon paused, and a rueful look appeared on his face.

 “I believe they would not like me to tell you.
 If you must know, it would be wiser to ask them yourselves.”

 He nodded, and Trey unwillingly walked over to join the three with Teres.
 He hadn’t asked because he wanted to put the question to those three themselves.
 But Teres wanted to know, and she was going to make him ask, he just knew it.

 Mars was speaking to the others as the twins and Orthenon moved back into earshot.